WurstScript and its related tools require Java 8 to run. Please install or verify your installation.

 Press F1 to open the VSCode command prompt and run the task >Install Extensions:

 In the panel that opened on the left, type Wurst into the search bar and press enter.
-Install the Wurst language support plugin.
+Install the Wurst language support extension.

 You can minimize VSCode now and continue with the next steps